NoahWehner/pythonforeverybody/README.md

 # pythonforeverybody

-Goals
-*(high level intended outcomes; for software, a Product Backlog)

-Boundaries / Scope (where the functions and responsibilities of the solution start and end / what it should do and what is left to other systems to do)

-Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test)

-Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system)
+##Goals
+- Complete python for everybody

+##Boundaries / Scope
+- My boundaries are based on what i can do with in the course

+##Success criteria
+- To be able to understand code and be able to make a program on my own

+##Constraints
+- No constaints besides time

-Assumptions (things that are accepted as true or as certain to happen, without proof)
+##Assumptions (things that are accepted as true or as certain to happen, without proof)

-Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations)
+##Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations)

-Timelines (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs)
+##Timelines (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs)

 1. Chapter One - Why we Program?
 (3 hours)
 2. Chapter Two: Variables and Expressions (3 hours)